 I got married, moved to Indiana and started working at a local retail store where I honed skills in time management, leadership, and merchandising.
 I continued reading and discovered market gardening- high density planting on small acreage!
 The store allowed me to do the farmers market while I worked full time in 2017.
-I left in 2018 to work part time at my local gym and farm full time, and this past year, 2019, I left the gym to work 100% full time on the farm!
-And I got the most wonderful work share- Janna, who next year, 2020, will be my first official employee!
+I left in 2018 to work part time at my local gym and farm full time, in 2019 I left the gym to work 100% full time on the farm!

 My primary passion is to produce food direct for the consumer- you.
-While I do sell to Upland Brewing Co, Tina’s Tea House and other local vendors, I want to primarily sell to you and get to know you and your family.
-With that end in mind we are currently exploring the possibility of doing a second market during the summer in 2020, and this year we are attending the Seymour Winter Market as we are growing through the winter for the first time!
+While I do sell to Knauf Cafe and other local vendors, I want to primarily sell to you and get to know you and your family.
+With that end in mind we are focusing on selling more direct to customer than ever before.

 Please continue to follow us on Facebook and Instagram and support us at market!

 And join our email group to receive all the great farm updates and information we have on the produce that's in season and how to use it!